vicodevv/vicodevv/README.md

-### Hi there, my name is Victor 👋

-- 🔭  I’m currently working on building frontend UI using React and Angular and also backend APIs using Nest, Express with Typescript and SpringBoot.
-When I'm not building software, I'm on LeetCode solving problems on data structures and algorithm.
-I'm also interested in Distributed Systems Architecture (Microservices, Event-Driven, and RESTful Services)
+👋 Hey, I'm Victor, a passionate software engineer on a quest to build scalable and impactful applications.
+When I'm not immersed in code, you'll find me tackling challenges on LeetCode, sharpening my skills in data structures and algorithms.

+My coding journey goes beyond the screen—I'm captivated by the intricate world of Distributed Systems Architecture.
+From crafting Microservices and embracing Event-Driven paradigms to architecting RESTful Services, I thrive on turning complex ideas into elegant solutions.

+Let's code the future together! 🚀✨
 - 📫 You can reach me via my email: victoroomoniyi@gmail.com
 - 😄 Pronouns: He/Him
 ### Technology Stacks